Client Deployment

 We recommend deploying the Client via Docker.
 However, installing directly on the target machine allows you to run commands as root via a remote terminal, which can simplify upgrades and management.

-may change as the project evolves.
+Note ⚠️: The startup commands for client and server may change as the project evolves.
 Although we strive for backward compatibility, always use the commands generated by the Master’s Web UI.

 Preparation